 8. Zelve Valleys

-- Known For: Zelve Open-Air Museum, an ancient settlement
+- Known for: Zelve Open-Air Museum, an ancient settlement

 The three Zelve Valleys in Cappadocia make up one of the best museums in the region – the Zelve Open-Air Museum.
 Unlike the Goreme Open-Air Museum which has a huge collection of rock-carved churches, the Zelve Open-Air Museum was a settlement inhabited by people.